-- Student must be enrolled in a CPME-, COCA- or LCME-accredited institution. - Student must be in good academic standing defined as no academic deficiencies exist. - · Student must have a cogent reason for requesting transfer. - Student must meet the requirements for admission as a first-year student as outlined in the previous section. - Student must submit a formal letter of request stating reasons for transfer. - Student must submit a supportive letter of recommendation from the dean of his/her current medical school stating student is in good academic standing. - Student must submit official transcripts from his/her current school and all other institutions attended, including undergraduate institutions. - Student requesting transfer must have passed APMLE Part I if requesting transfer at the completion of the second year. - · Student must be willing to attend an interview by request. - A review of transcripts will determine what credit will be granted if any for prior course work, as well as which CPMS courses will be required prior to graduation. - Student must be enrolled at DMU a minimum of two years and meet all graduation requirements of the Student Handbook (unless part of a teach-out plan from another podiatry program). - · Student must complete a criminal background check prior to transfer. - Student must not have any felony convictions or had violations of professional or moral conduct.
+- Student must be enrolled in a CPME-, COCA- or LCME-accredited institution. - Student must be in good academic standing defined as no academic deficiencies exist. - · Student must have a cogent reason for requesting transfer. - Student must meet the requirements for admission as a first-year student as outlined in the previous section. - Student must submit a formal letter of request stating reasons for transfer. - Student must submit a supportive letter of recommendation from the dean of his/her current medical school stating student is in good academic standing. - Student must submit official transcripts from his/her current school and all other institutions attended, including undergraduate institutions. - Student requesting transfer must have passed APMLE Part I if requesting transfer at the completion of the second year. - · Student must be willing to attend an interview by request. - A review of transcripts will determine what credit will be granted if any for prior course work, as well as which CPMS courses will be required prior to graduation. - Student must be enrolled at DMU a minimum of two years and meet all graduation requirements of the Student Handbook. - · Student must complete a criminal background check prior to transfer. - Student must not have any felony convictions or had violations of professional or moral conduct.